andreidobrinski/remix-fundamentals-fm-course/exercise/06-progressive-enhancement/README.md

 ## 📝 Notes

+Remix: Not enabled by JS, enhanced by JS

 ## 🤓 Background

 I've got a surprise for you...
 Did you know that we can completely disable